cryptiddddd/javascript-freebies/projects/currentartists/readme.md

 ## how does it work?

-this script uses an api i wrote to get data specific to you from spotify. it can do more than just retrieving your top artists. for more, [see my documentation](https://wormboy3.neocities.org/docs/music-proxy).
+this script uses an api i wrote to get data specific to you from spotify. it can do more than just retrieving your top artists. documentation for this is in the works! ahhh!!!

 but for starters, using this template script, here are the points of customization: